v1kko/conda_slides/environment_excercises.md

 $ conda remove --prefix /path/to/local/env --all
 ```

-As a last excercise, clean up all environments and local environments!
+As a last exercise, clean up all environments and local environments!